DylanF19/Data-Structures-and-Algorithms-1/README.md

 # Data-Structures-and-Algorithms-1

 This is a brute force approach to finding the best solution(s).
-I have had to optimise some parts so it can acctually conclude executrion in a reasonable amount of time.
+I have had to optimise some parts so it can actually conclude execution in a reasonable amount of time.
 The 3rd scenario still took 6 minutes and 45 seconds to compute.

 ## Results
 ### scenario 1: